yxliu0280/academic-writing-assistant/README.md

 The shortest useful walkthrough is to go through the three roles in order and let each one handle a different kind of problem.
 The instructions below are written for that path.

+Before you start, one practical note about providers:

+- with the safe default `provider = "none"`, the built-in walkthrough still lets you exercise table checking, citation checking, terminology checking, patch preview, patch apply, and compile
+- figure checking will stay explicit about its boundary and ask you to configure a multimodal provider before it makes a grounded visual judgment
+- if you want the full model-backed behavior described in the dissertation, configure a real text provider and a real multimodal provider in your local `model_config.toml`

 ### Step 1.
 Open `Conversation 1`

 Launch the application and keep the default workspace that appears on first run.
 You do not need to upload anything yet.